PPUC/ZeDMD/README.md

 Starting from version 5.1.0, a configurable `USB packet size:` option has been introduced.
 While the default value works for most setups, reducing the packet size may help resolve any issues you encounter.

-The option above `USB packet size:` allows switching between `USB`, `WiFi UDP` and `WiFi TCP`.
-The USB option is self-explanatory.
+The option above `USB packet size:` allows switching between `USB`, `SPI`, `WiFi UDP` and `WiFi TCP`.
+The USB option is self-explanatory, and SPI is currently non-functional.

-When wanting to use WiFi, it is recommended to start with `WiFi UDP`, as it provides seamless frame streaming if your WiFi connection is fast.
-However, if your connection is average, switching to `WiFi TCP` can eliminate artifacts in the frame stream, though it will slow down the data transmission.
+When wanting to use WiFi it is recommended to start with `WiFi UDP` for seamless frame streaming, provided your WiFi connection is fast.
+If you encounter crashes or unusual behavior, try adjusting the `UDP Delay:` option.
+For fast connections, a value below `UDP Delay: 5` may work well.
+Values like `UDP Delay: 4` have been reported to perform effectively.
+While lowering the UDP delay may work well for some, values above `UDP Delay: 5` should be given a try before making the final decision to switch to `WiFi TCP` for slower streaming but improved reliability.

 The `Debug:` option can be set to `Debug: 1` if requested by a ZeDMD developer to enable error tracking during testing.
 For regular use, this setting should always remain at `0`.